feathersjs/docs/api/hooks-common.md

     - `true` Use the configuration provided when the service was configured/
     - A number.
 The maximum number of items to include.
 - `provider` [optional] `find` calls are made to obtain the items to be joined.
-By default these are initialized to look like they were made by the same provider as that getting the base record.
+These, by default, are initialized to look like they were made by the same provider as that getting the base record.
 So when populating the result of call made via `socketio`, all the join calls will look like they were made via `socketio`.
 Alternative you can set `provider: undefined` and the calls for that join will look like they were made by the server.
 The hooks on the service may behave differently in different situations.
 - `include` [optional] The new items may themselves include other items.
 The includes are recursive.